256xu/256iniv/README.md

 # Individual Project of 256

 Online Recommendation system powered by CB, KB and hybrid models.
-Implemented by Hongfei Xu
+Implemented by Hongfei Xu.

-# Dependencies
+# Install and Run App
 * Python 3.7
 * flask